microsoft/LightGBM/docs/Features.rst

 Many boosting tools use pre-sort-based algorithms\ `[2, 3] <#references>`__ (e.g. default algorithm in xgboost) for decision tree learning.
 It is a simple solution, but not easy to optimize.

 LightGBM uses histogram-based algorithms\ `[4, 5, 6] <#references>`__, which bucket continuous feature (attribute) values into discrete bins.
 This speeds up training and reduces memory usage.
-Advantages of histogram based algorithms include the following:
+Advantages of histogram-based algorithms include the following:

 -  **Reduced cost of calculating the gain for each split**